-Mind-Nature Institute is a multiple-level impact, environmental research, training, capacity development and collaborating institution and organisation in Africa.
+Mind-Nature Institute is a multiple-level impact, environmental research, training, capacity development and collaborating institution and organisation in Uganda, East Africa.

-Over 70% of our region and nations land is under some form of Agriculture.
+Our environment is agricultural, marked by over 70% of our region and nations land under some form of Agriculture.
 It is mostly small holder, and scale farming system.
 As such, any environmental conservation effort need to ensure we have a pro-nature or environment food and agricultural system.
 We are proud to support pro-nature food and agricultural systems.
 Engaging in research, capacity development, shaping dialogues and policies, mobilising others.

 But, it is just one of the paths.